yushiangfu/study-notes/z02-dbus-sensors.md

 ## intrusionsensor

+The Intrusion sensor task is responsible for monitoring and reporting intrusion events.
+It follows the following steps:

-- requests the service `xyz.openbmc_project.IntrusionSensor`
+1. Requests the service `xyz.openbmc_project.IntrusionSensor` to establish communication.
-- sets up a Intrusion sensor
+2. Sets up an Intrusion sensor to detect intrusion events.
-- obtains fan descriptors from `xyz.openbmc_project.EntityManager`
+3. Obtains fan descriptors from `xyz.openbmc_project.EntityManager` to gather information about the associated fan components.
-- sensor reads values and updates to DBus periodically
+4. The sensor periodically reads values related to intrusion events.
+5. Updates the intrusion status to the D-Bus periodically, ensuring that the latest information about intrusion events is available to other components and services.

 <details><summary> More Details </summary>